The Court of Appeal's decision to allow the reading of a police statement and written evidence did not violate the right to cross-examination

 A (Counsel Omar Tashakori) v.
 The Public Prosecution Authority (Counsel Thomas Frøberg)

-In police interviews, the aggrieved person had described the criminal acts.
+A man was indicted for domestic violence towards his spouse.
+The aggrieved party had described the criminal acts in police interviews.
 She appeared at the appeal hearing in the Court of Appeal but exercised her right, as the accused’s spouse, not to testify.

-The Court of Appeal allowed the reading of the aggrieved person's police statement and medical records, which included accounts of what she had said about the incidents of violence.
+The Court of Appeal allowed the reading of the aggrieved party's police statement and medical records, which included accounts of what she had said about the incidents of violence.
 The question before the Supreme Court was whether this constituted a procedural error by violating the right of the person indicted to cross-examine witnesses.

 The Supreme Court stated that if a witness does not appear at trial or refuses to testify, the witness's police statement can only be read aloud after applying the criteria of the so-called Al-Khawaja test, which is based on case law from the European Court of Human Rights.